The Mikado: In popular culture

 A wide variety of popular media, including films, television, theatre, and advertising have referred to, parodied or pastiched The Mikado or its songs, and phrases from the libretto have entered popular usage in the English language.
 Some of the best-known of these cultural influences are described below.

 Quotes from The Mikado were used in letters to the police by the Zodiac Killer, who murdered at least five people in the San Francisco Bay area in 1968 and 1969.
 A second-season (1998) episode of the TV show Millennium, titled "The Mikado", is based on the Zodiac case.
 The Mikado is parodied in Sumo of the Opera, which credits Sullivan as the composer of most of its songs.
 The detective novel Death at the Opera (1934) by Gladys Mitchell is set against a background of a production of The Mikado.
 In 2007 the Asian American theatre company Lodestone Theatre Ensemble produced The Mikado Project, an original play by Doris Baizley and Ken Narasaki.
 It was a deconstruction of the opera premised on a fictional Asian American theatre company attempting to raise funds, while grappling with perceived racism in productions of The Mikado, by producing a revisionist version of the opera.
 This was adapted as a film in 2010.

 Film and television references to The Mikado include the climax of the 1978 film Foul Play, which takes place during a performance of The Mikado.
 In the 2010 episode "Robots Versus Wrestlers" of the TV sitcom How I Met Your Mother, at a high-society party, Marshall strikes an antique Chinese gong.
 The host rebukes him: "Young man, that gong is a 500-year-old relic that hasn't been struck since W. S. Gilbert hit it at the London premiere of The Mikado in 1885!"
 Marshall quips, "His wife's a 500-year-old relic that hasn't been struck since W. S. Gilbert hit it at the London premiere".

 "The Mikado" is a villainous vigilante in the comic book superhero series The Question, by Denny O'Neil and Denys Cowan.
 He dons a Japanese mask and kills malefactors in appropriate ways – letting "the punishment fit the crime".
 In 1888, Ed J. Smith wrote a stage parody of The Mikado called The Capitalist; or, The City of Fort Worth to encourage capital investment in Fort Worth, Texas.
 The 2-8-2 railroad locomotive was renamed "The Mikado" when a U.S. production run of these locomotives was shipped to Japan in 1893.
-Fans even decorated Mikado rooms in their homes, Mikado clubs were established across America, and in 1886 a Michigan town took the name of the opera.
+Fans even decorated Mikado rooms in their homes, and Mikado clubs were established across America.
+In 1886, a community in the state of Michigan was named Mikado.